 Surrey hills mountain bike trails consist of a set of trails that criss-cross the North Downs.
-4 of the most popular and well known are Leith Hill, Holmbury Hill, Pitch Hill and Winterfold hill.
+3 of the most popular and well known are Leith Hill, Holmbury Hill and Pitch Hill.
 Each can all be ridden individually or looped together.

 These set of hills are a combination of natural feeling and purpose built single-track.

 - Leith hill is probably the steepest of the three hills and home to The Tower the highest point on Leith Hill as well as the highest point in the North Downs.
 Hence there are tough climbs and some really rewarding descents.
 Although facilities are limited there is a neat little kiosk for tea and cake at the top on The Tower.
-Some of the famous more carved trails here are Summer Lighting (twisty singletrack with low berms), Deliverance (very steep), The Quarry (for jumping and drops) Crooked Furrow, Regurgitator & Waggledance.
 Nirvana Cycles in Westcott is a decent shop and a common place to start.
 They have maps and also organise informal rides.

-- In early 2014 Summer Lightning had an extension built.
-This new Summer Lightning trail starts just below the iconic Leith Hill Tower and runs to connect up to the old Summer Lightning section.
-It's a red graded trail and both old and new sections are 9km (the new extension forms around 4km of this).
+- Summer Lightning is the waymarked official trail.
+It starts just below the iconic Leith Hill Tower and runs to connect up to the old Summer Lightning section.
+It's a red graded trail and around 8.5km in length.

 - Holmbury Hill can be started from the village of Peaslake.
 Famous here is the village store for tea and cake and trails such Barry Knows Best. a flowing track which traverses down the final descent, the Yoghurt Pots full of rolling dips as you descend and the Telegraph Row which is fast singletrack.